gregorio-project/hyphen-la/patterns/generation/README.md

 ## Format of the word list `index_verborum`

 Every line of the word list may contain up to four fields divided by commas.
+White space and following characters are treated as comments.

 The **first field** contains a Latin word as written in a dictionary (normally, the first person present indicative active for verbs, the nominative singular